Handling Matrix Layout Differences on Different Platforms

 In HLSL/Slang the order of vector and matrix parameters to mul

-determine how the vector is interpretted.
+determine how the vector is interpreted.
 This interpretation is required because a vector does not in as of it’s self differentiate between being a row or a column.

 mul(v, m)

-- v is interpretted as a row vectormul(m, v)
+- v is interpreted as a row vector.mul(m, v)

-- v is interpretted as a column vector.
+- v is interpreted as a column vector.

 Through this mechanism a developer is able to write transforms in their preferred style.

-These two styles are not directly interchangable - for a given v
+These two styles are not directly interchangeable - for a given v

 and m